Elementary telepathy

 Intro and motivation

-The visual system is well studied, and a perk of picking the visual system for this thought experiment is that there’s a pretty workable reference point for reasoning — we can compare multiple self-reports to an external representation (an image), and use this external representation to aid in decoding neural activity.
-Even though there are individual differences in visual perception, we all develop visual experience through interaction with environments governed by the same physical laws.1 In contrast, an experience evoked by a concept like Burma or Chanel, may not be as tractable to decode and compare between subjects in a way that tells us something about the “nature” of that representation.
+I’m interested in methods to compare representations/experiences between biological brains and the potential limitations of these approaches.The visual system is well studied, and there’s a pretty workable reference point for reasoning — we can compare multiple self-reports to an external representation (an image), and use this external representation to aid in decoding neural activity.
+Even though there are individual differences in visual perception, we all develop visual experience through interaction with environments governed by the same physical laws.1

-More so than the example I give below, I’m interested in what an explanation of the limits of comparison could look like, at least with the approach I use — the approach being that you learn what neurons code for your percept of interest and how in subject a and then find the correspondence in subject b and perform some transformation to recreate that percept.
+More so than the example below, I’m interested in what an explanation of the limits of comparison could look like, at least with the approach I use — the approach being that you learn what neurons code for your percept of interest and how in subject a and then find the correspondence in subject b and perform some transformation to recreate that percept.
 For example, I’m skeptical that you could recreate subject a’s experience in b if b has no context for a’s experience.
 2

 Building a translator